-Alban Muja (1980) was born in Mitrovica and lives in Berlin and Prishtina.
+Alban Muja (1980) was born in Mitrovica and lives and works in Berlin and Prishtina.